jjolano/shadow/README.md

 * Use vnodebypass.
 * If semi-(un)tethered, reboot into normal jailed iOS and use the app.
 This is inconvenient but it can work.
 * Use another bypass tweak, ideally an app-specific bypass tweak.
 Be wary of enabling multiple bypass tweaks in case of conflicts.
+* Downgrade the app.
+Sometimes, newer versions have updated detection methods.

 ## Installation